What Are Tree Squirrels?

 The use of mesh or wire fences can help protect gardens.
 Lastly, a thorough inspection of wires, insulation, and walls for gnaw marks will help signal a possible infestation.

 If you find feces, hear sounds of scurrying in the walls or observe other signs of an infestation, call PMi to inspect and treat the pest problem.
 Contacting a licensed squirrel control professional is especially important, as some squirrels are protected by state and local wildlife regulations.
-We know all of these regulations and have a special Wildlife Division that is capable of handling the unwanted guests.

 What Do Tree Squirrels Eat?

 Fox squirrels feed mainly on hickory nuts and acorns, but also eat the fruit of tulip poplar, maple tree seeds, corn bordering woods, berries, bird eggs and fungi.
 Gray squirrels feed primarily on nuts, especially hickory nuts, acorns, beechnuts and walnuts.
 In addition, they occasionally feed on maple or tulip tree seeds, fruit, opening buds and corn.
 Pine squirrels feed on a great variety of seeds, nuts, berries, bird eggs and fungi.
-As an interesting fact, tree squirrels may also eat small insects, caterpillars, small animals, and young snakes.
+Interestingly, tree squirrels may also eat small insects, caterpillars, small animals, and young snakes.

 Tree Squirrel Education